tyc/tyc.github.io/_posts/2020-02-16-working_hours.markdown

 categories: ProjectManagement
 ---

-Working hours for a someone is between 35 to 40 hours per week.
-This is 7 hours per day or 8 hours per day.

 I came across a tweet by [@brunolemos](https://twitter.com/brunolemos), he said that he rather work 4 hours per day for 80K instead of 150K for 8 hours per day.